Using recognizable tactics, the wood burning industry works to mislead the public and impede health-protective regulations.

 Wood burning industry lobbying and a government affairs academy

-In the US, the Hearth, Patio, and Barbecue Association (HPBA) hires lobbyists and runs a “government affairs academy” in Washington, DC that trains its members how to influence policymakers and defend the industry in the media.
+In the US, the Hearth, Patio, and Barbecue Association (HPBA) hires lobbyists and runs a “government affairs leadership academy” that trains its members how to influence policymakers and defend the industry in the media.

 Front groups and other campaign tactics